 Why sew your own Oven Mitts?

 The hardest part of this sewing project is that you need several layers of batting to make the Oven Mitts heat resistant.
-It can be challenging to sew that many layers.
-Once you dial in the thread tension, however, you are good to go to create something beautiful with your own two hands.
-How gratifying, right?
+It can be challenging to sew that many layers and ensure they are secure, especially since the batting stretches and moves.
+Once you dial in the thread tension, however, you are good to go on being able to sew the batting.
+Now, you’ll be able to create a beautiful and usable oven mitt with your own two hands.
+Let’s get sewing!

 Supplies you will need